1. Physics of Saturation: The Magnetic Funnel

 3. Remanence: The Hidden Risk

-A CT rated 5P20 at 30VA might effectively perform as 5P40 if only 10VA of burden is connected.
+Example: A CT rated 5P20 at 30VA could function effectively as a 5P40 if only 10VA of real burden is connected across its terminals.

 5. Time-to-Saturate ($t_{sat}$)